raganwald/raganwald.github.com/_posts/2019-02-14-i-love-programming-and-programmers.md

 ### non-deterministic context-free languages

 Instead of matching open and closed parentheses, we'll match quotes.
-Now just like open and closing parentheses, quotes have open and closing forms: 'single quotes' and "double quotes."
+Now just like open and closing parentheses, quotes have open and closing forms: 'single quotes' and "double quotes."[^quotes]

-But for this pattern, we are not interested in properly typeset quotation marks, we mean the single and double quotes that don't have a special form for opening and closing, the kind you find in programming languages that were designed to by reproducible by telegraph equipment: `'` and `"`.
+[^quotes]: For this pattern, we are not interested in properly typeset quotation marks, we mean the single and double quotes that don't have a special form for opening and closing, the kind you find in programming languages that were designed to by reproducible by telegraph equipment: `'` and `"`.
+If we could use the proper "quotes," then our language would be a Dyck Language, equuivalent to balanced parentheses.

 Our first crack is to just replace opening and closing parentheses with quotes.
 We'll only need two cases, not three: